lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 responsible for making a decision of what information in the Attestation Result it will accept.
-The presence of the attributes defined in this specification provide the Relying Party with additional assurance about Attester.
+The presence of the attributes defined in this specification provide the Relying Party with additional assurance about an Attester.
 Policies used at the Verifier and the Relying Party are implementation dependent and out of scope for this document.
 Whether to require the use of Evidence in a CSR is out-of-scope for this document.